 After you’ve been all of that, tell God that you appreciate the truth in front of you.
 It truly is a present.
 That’s what I have had to do to keep from exploding during those moments.
-Remembering that Truth aerates freedom (John 8:32) gives me the authority I need to release the reins of their manipulative powers.
+Remembering that Truth aerates freedom (John 8:32) and that gives me the authority to release the reins of manipulative powers.
 I no longer have to be inflamed by their invisible fumes.
 I don’t have to play the game.
 I see the proof and it’s all I need to make a healthy decision.

 I pray that you find your proof during these unprecedented times, Sweetheart.
 It’s easy to get lost in the waves of despair, but the Truth stands between Breonna Taylor and her murderers.
 He stands between you and your offenders.
 He is Jehovah El Gemuwal – The Lord God of Recompense – and justice is never pristinely wrapped.
 Don’t let current events sweep you away from the Truth.
 See the proof and move forward in your freedom.

 I love you and pray that you are staying safe out there.
 Peace & Blessings!